PLAITLab

 CodePlate: Structured Natural Language Interactions for Arduino Programming Tasks

-A structured natural language interaction to generate Arduino programs, used to probe how different flavors of natural language program generation impact understanding.
+A structured natural language interaction to generate Arduino programs, used to probe how different styles of natural language programming can affect programmer understanding.

 HiLT: A Library for Generating Human-in-the-Loop Data Transformation GUIs